 I just used some left over stain from my coffee table project.
 You can find that staining tutorial right here.

 So stain it up and let your wood fully dry.

-Then get out that electric drill of yours.
+Then get out that power drill of yours.
 Okay, now I’m not gonna lie.
 At this point I was on a roll and I was all ready to finish this project and get it on the wall.
 However, I did run into a few troubles.
 Here are my tips so you can avoid any mistakes.

-Tip 1: Use a drill bit to get a hole started in the wood, where you’ll eventually screw in the hose clamp.
+Tip 1: Use a drill bit to get a pilot hole started in the wood, where you’ll eventually screw in the hose clamp.

 Tip 2: Also use the drill bit to make a hole in the hose clamp.
 You’ll definitely need to put your back into it, because it can be difficult to create a hole in the metal.